Skip to content

 The honest take: PowerPoint gives you more control.
 If you need pixel-precise layouts or complex animations, PowerPoint wins.
 But for 90% of HR use cases — onboarding, training, policy updates — Gamma produces better-looking results in a fraction of the time.

 The comparison that matters: your time has value.
-If Gamma saves an HR professional 3 hours per week on presentation creation, at any reasonable salary, $20/month is trivially justified.
+If Gamma saves an HR professional 3 hours per week on presentation creation, even the paid tiers are easy to justify.
+The real question is not whether Gamma is cheaper than PowerPoint in isolation — it is whether Gamma removes enough deck-building friction to earn a place in your workflow.

 For a deeper comparison, see our Gamma vs. PowerPoint guide.

-Build your next onboarding deck in minutes →
+Try Gamma for your next HR deck →

 Pros and Cons